ibm-cloud-docs/secure-infrastructure-vpc/access-slz-cis.md

 ## Before you begin
 {: #prereqs-cis-app}

-- Deploy an instance of a VPC landing zone deployable architecture.
+- Deploy an instance of the Landing zone for applications with virtual servers deployable architecture.
 For more information, see [Deploying a landing zone deployable architecture](/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-deploy).
 - Make sure that your landing zone deployable architecture has a working virtual server (VSI).
 - Create an instance of {{site.data.keyword.cis_short}} and configure it with an active domain name.
 You can use the {{site.data.keyword.cis_short_notm}} [Terraform module](https://github.com/terraform-ibm-modules/terraform-ibm-cis/) to create and configure the instance.

 ## Assign operator access